olasunkanmi-SE/olasunkanmi-SE/README.md

 # Hi, I'm Oyinlola Olasunkanmi Raymond 👋

 I'm a software engineer with a passion for crafting robust and innovative solutions.
-Currently, I am actively exploring the fields of machine learning and generative AI:
+Currently, I am actively exploring the fields of machine learning and generative AI, and distributed systems: